Your Planting Zone is:

 Videos

 The Purple crepe myrtle is commonly found across the southern sections of the United States as a landscaping tree, providing a riot of color in early fall.
-Brownish to gray bark on a thin to medium trunk peels off to reveal newer, light gray bark.
+Brownish to gray bark on a thin to medium trunk peels off to reveal newer bark that's light gray.

-Canopy shapes range from round to upright; some may have branches hanging down.
-Purple Crepe Myrtle are moderate growers that like full sun and can do with mild water.
+Canopy shapes range from round to upright, and some may have branches hanging down.
+These trees are moderate growers that like full sun and can do with moderate water.
 You'll often find varieties in drought-prone Southern California and wetter areas like the U.S. Southeast.
 L. speciosa is a tropical tree and tends to be a fast grower that needs good trimming routines.
 Gardeners should note the cold hardiness zones, as some varieties are hardier than others.
 Frosts and freezes can affect foliage appearance.

 A few varieties may bloom twice during summer, but late summer to fall usually produces the most excellent show.
 Trimming must be done wisely.
-Many gardeners cut back purple crepe myrtles to stumps.
-Still, late-winter pruning back to a bud or fork—and removing only a couple of feet to control height—ensures that the remaining branches are strong enough not to bend under the weight of the floral panicles.
+Many gardeners cut back purple crepe myrtles to stumps (known as "crepe murder").
+Still, late-winter pruning back to a bud or fork -- and removing only a couple of feet to control height -- ensures that the remaining branches are strong enough not to bend under the weight of the floral panicles.

 Shipping Information